postmanlabs/postman-runtime/docs/architecture.md

 To know how to add a new auth, see this doc {@tutorial new-auth-mechanisms}.

-Each auth implements the 4 hooks in {@link AuthHandlerInterface}
+Each auth implements the {@link AuthHandlerInterface} which has the following 4 hooks:
 - pre
 - init
 - sign
 - post